Venerable James Croft

 Last Edited=20 Feb 2011

-Charles John Manners-Sutton, 2nd Viscount Canterbury was born on 17 April 1812.1 He was the son of Charles Manners-Sutton, 1st Viscount Canterbury and Lucy Maria Charlotte Denison.1 He was baptised on 22 April 1812 at Chapel, Lambeth Palace, Lambeth, London, England.2 He died on 13 November 1869 at age 57 at Chesterfield Street, Mayfair, London, England, unmarried.2 He died intestate and his estate was administered on 29 November 1869, at under £2,000.2
+Charles John Manners-Sutton, 2nd Viscount Canterbury was born on 17 April 1812.1 He was the son of Charles Manners-Sutton, 1st Viscount Canterbury and Lucy Maria Charlotte Denison.1 He was baptised on 22 April 1812 at Chapel, Lambeth Palace, Lambeth, London, EnglandG.2 He died on 13 November 1869 at age 57 at Chesterfield Street, Mayfair, London, EnglandG, unmarried.2 He died intestate and his estate was administered on 29 November 1869, at under £2,000.2

-He was educated at Eton College, Windsor, Berkshire, England.2 He succeeded to the title of 2nd Viscount Canterbury, of the City of Canterbury [U.K., 1835] on 21 July 1845.1 He succeeded to the title of 2nd Baron Bottesford of Bottesford, co.
+He was educated at Eton College, Windsor, Berkshire, EnglandG.2 He succeeded as the 2nd Viscount Canterbury, of the City of Canterbury [U.K., 1835] on 21 July 1845.1 He succeeded as the 2nd Baron Bottesford of Bottesford, co.
 Leicester [U.K., 1835] on 21 July 1845.1

 Citations